jhoerr/cloudmesh-manual/docs/_sources/configuration/configuration.rst.txt

 One of the features of the cloudmesh yaml framework is that it allows you to use previously defined attributes in the yaml file itself.
-Thus if an attribute value contains for example `{cloudmesh.attribute}` or any environment variable, it will find the value for this dict entry in the yaml file and replace it with its value.
+Thus if an attribute value contains for example `{cloudmesh.attribute}` or any environment variable such as `$HOME`, it will find the value for this dict entry in the yaml file and replace it with its value.
 For example. let us assume the yaml file contains::

     cloudmesh: